June 20, 2018

 Bringing the Best and Brightest to Saskatchewan

 The building is just the beginning.
-In less than 18 months, Saskatchewan’s much-anticipated Jim Pattison Children’s Hospital will open its doors to kids and families in need.
+In fall 2019, Saskatchewan’s much-anticipated Jim Pattison Children’s Hospital will open its doors to kids and families in need.
 What’s happening behind the scenes to prepare, however, is a dramatic transformation in the way Saskatchewan mothers and kids will be cared for.

 Intense pediatric recruitment is bringing an influx of world-class talent to Saskatchewan.
 Thanks to the efforts of the Saskatchewan Health Authority, Jim Pattison Children’s Hospital is set to deliver the highest-level of care for Saskatchewan’s sickest children.

 Neonatal, hematology, neurology, endocrinology, infectious disease treatment, gastroenterology, respirology and rheumatology are among the many specialties the hospital will house when doors open in late 2019.
 Other than organ transplants and sophisticated heart surgeries, the hospital will provide all specialties.